-The average commute from downtown Des Moines to ISU in Ames is roughly 40-45 minutes by car via I‑35, or about an hour on the Trailblazer bus service.
+The commute from downtown Des Moines to ISU in Ames takes about 40–45 minutes by car or close to an hour using the Trailblazer bus.
+This route is commonly used by students who live in Des Moines but attend classes or events in Ames.

 Amber makes the entire search simple.
 Every listing is verified, and the filters like price, lease length, pet policy, and more help in the shortlisting process.
 Plus, 24/7 human support means you never book blind.
 From 1-bedroom, 2-bedroom, and 3-bedroom to studio apartments, amber’s catalogue of student apartments in Des Moines covers every budget and lifestyle.
 The top apartment in Des Moines is Drake West Village.